precice/precice.github.io/pages/docs/fundamentals/fundamentals-literature-guide.md

 ## preCICE features

 * **Coupling schemes** For an introduction to explicit and implicit coupling, as well as the various acceleration / post-processing techniques, have a look at the dissertations of Bernhard Gatzhammer (Sections 2.3 and 4.1) and Benjamin Uekermann (Chapter 3).
+An easy first read on quasi-Newton acceleration is [A Comparison of Various Quasi-Newton Schemes for Partitioned Fluid-Structure Interaction](http://hdl.handle.net/2117/191193).
+Detailed information on the improved IQN-IMVJ acceleration is given in [Robust Multisecant Quasi-Newton Variants for Parallel Fluid-Structure Simulations – and Other Multiphysics Applications](https://doi.org/10.1137/16M1082020).

 * **Data mapping** For an introduction to the various techniques, have a look at the dissertations of Bernhard Gatzhammer (Sections 2.4 and 4.2) and Benjamin Uekermann (Section 4.3).
 For a more condensed overview of RBF mapping, see [Radial Basis Function Interpolation for Black-Box Multi-Physics Simulations](ftp://ftp.informatik.uni-stuttgart.de/pub/library/ncstrl.ustuttgart_fi/INPROC-2017-35/INPROC-2017-35.pdf).
 For details regarding gradient-based data mapping schemes, see [Second-order projection-based mapping methods for coupled multi-physics simulations](https://elib.uni-stuttgart.de/bitstream/11682/12145/1/Bachelorthesis_Ariguib.pdf).
+For a performance comparison between the different mapping methods, see the [preCICE v2 reference paper](https://doi.org/10.12688/openreseurope.14445.1).
 For details regarding volume-coupling with cell-interpolation, see [Robust and Efficient Barycentric Cell-Interpolation for Volumetric Coupling with preCICE](https://mediatum.ub.tum.de/1685618).

 * **Communication** For an introduction to the various techniques, have a look at the dissertation of Bernhard Gatzhammer (Section 4.3).
 Have a look also at the master's thesis of Alexander Shukaev: "[A Fully Parallel Process-to-Process Intercommunication Technique for preCICE](https://www5.in.tum.de/pub/Shukaev2015_MasterThesis.pdf)".